Arm Lift Arlington

 - Possible need for revisional surgery

-These risks and others will be fully discussed prior to your consent.
-It’s important that you address all your questions directly with your plastic surgeon.
+These risks and others will be fully discussed before your consent.
+You must address all your questions directly with your plastic surgeon.

 How should I prepare for arm lift surgery?